Hello World Awatis is becoming an interactive global travel map. Fill form on footer and Get early access.

 Bonus: Attend tribal feast days if you’re fortunate enough to be invited — it’s one of those magnificent experiences that stays with you long after.

-Yes – small-town people are usually more friendly and protective than city dwellers while still exercising basic street smarts.
+Yes – small-town people are usually more friendly and protective than city dwellers, as long as you still exercise basic street smarts.

-For those without personal vehicles Amtrak services many rural areas where you can rent a local car or catch a scenic bus/ride share from there.
+Amtrak services many rural areas, where you can rent a local car or catch a scenic bus or rideshare from there.

 As long as you approach with curiosity instead of ego, yes.
-Small towns reward humility.
+Small towns often reward humility with warm hospitality.

 Did You Know?